 All of the cable management products used had to be pre-approved by the bridge authority, Forth Crossing Bridge Constructors.
-Due to the extreme temperatures thermal extension couplers for cable management were designed into the project with the support of the Metsec team to help compensate for the movement of the bridge due to temperature fluctuations, wind and traffic.
+With the support of Metsec’s technical team, thermal extension couplers were designed and incorporated into the project’s cable management systems to help compensate for the movements of the bridge caused by temperature fluctuations, wind and traffic.

-Gordon Cullen, project manager at SES explains: “While we have a lot of experience in major infrastructure developments, the Queensferry Crossing is a once-in-a-lifetime project that demanded a highly collaborative approach to ensure we could meet and match the exact requirements to deliver all of the component parts of the bridge on time and in budget.
+SES, explains, “Whilst we have a lot of experience in major infrastructure developments, the Queensferry Crossing was a once-in-a-lifetime project that demanded a highly collaborative approach to ensure we could meet and match the exact requirements to deliver all of the component parts of the bridge on time and in budget.

-“It’s a highly complex installation that effectively acts as the ‘brains’ of the bridge, controlling everything from the timing of the lights to maintenance planning with a focus on optimising efficiency and communications not just on the bridge itself but on how it communicates with the traffic management systems that feed into it.”
+“It’s a highly complex installation that effectively acts as the ‘brains’ of the bridge, controlling everything from the timing of the lights to maintenance planning, with a focus on optimising efficiency and communications not just on the bridge itself but on how it communicates with the traffic management systems that feed into it.”

-Alastair Fairweather, at MEF adds: “This is a fantastic project to work on and much of our involvement has been down to the support we have had from Metsec.
-We have worked with them for six or seven years and we knew that their involvement would be vital to us winning this contract.
-The sizes needed were not standard, but their UK-based manufacturing capabilities gave us the option to offer a flexible, high quality solution to SES that we knew Metsec could fulfil and deliver on time and in budget.
-In fact, flexibility was a critical not just in securing the project but in meeting evolving requirements as the project has progressed over the past 12 to 18 months.
+Alastair Fairweather, at MEF adds: “This was a fantastic project to work on and much of our involvement has been down to the support we have had from Metsec.
+We have worked with them for several years now and we knew that their involvement would be vital to us winning this contract.
+The sizes needed were not standard, but their UK-based manufacturing facilities gave us the option to offer a flexible, high-quality solution to SES that we knew Metsec could fulfil and deliver on time and in budget.
+In fact, flexibility was critical not just in securing the project but in meeting evolving requirements as the project progressed over the12 to 18 months we were there.

 “We put a lot of faith in partnering with Metsec for what was one of the biggest projects we have ever worked on and it has really paid off.
-The reliability and the quality of service from the Metsec team has been as important as the quality of the product.
-The 55 micron hot dipped galvanised steel tray and ladder systems used will need to endure exposure to the elements for up to two years before being completely sealed in under the bridge, and the high quality of the product will contribute to the keeping the whole life costs of the project down.”
+The reliability and quality of service from the Metsec team has been as important as the quality of the products they supplied.
+The 55 micron hot dipped galvanised steel tray and ladder systems used will need to endure exposure to the elements for up to two years before being completely sealed-in under the bridge, and the high quality of the Metsec product will contribute to keeping the whole life costs of the project down.”

-Jon Hillier, director at voestapline Metsec plc cable management division added: “The Queensferry Crossing project was something we keen to be involved in from the start.
+Jon Hillier, Director at voestapline Metsec plc cable management division, adds, “The Queensferry Crossing project was something we were keen to be involved in from the start.
 We knew we had the capability to re-programme our mill to allow us to manufacture the specified lengths of ladder and tray in a way that would fit perfectly into the required modules.
-Working with MEF meant that we were also able to offer the just-in-time capabilities needed to support the tight pre-fabrication scheduling for each deck for the bridge.
-We are really excited about seeing the bridge completed and operational next year, knowing that our products are effectively supporting the complex systems that will drive the functionality of a bridge that is not only destined to be an infrastructure showpiece, but will help drive transport connectivity in the region for years to come.”
+Working with MEF meant that we were also able to offer the just-in-time capabilities needed to support the tight pre-fabrication scheduling for each of the bridge’s deck sections.
+It is great to see the bridge finished and fully operational, knowing that our products are supporting the complex systems that will drive the functionality of this impressive infrastructure showpiece and help drive transport connectivity in the region for years to come.”